Spectral, quasi-3D Particle-In-Cell for CPU and GPU

 It is especially well-suited for physical simulations of laser-wakefield acceleration and plasma-wakefield acceleration, with close-to-cylindrical symmetry.

 FBPIC is written entirely in Python, but uses Numba Just-In-Time compiler for high performance.
-In addition, the code was designed to be run either on CPU or GPU.
-For large simulations, running the code on GPU can be up to 40 times faster than on CPU.
+In addition, the code can run on CPU (with multi-threading) and on GPU.
+For large simulations, running the code on GPU can be much faster than on CPU.

 The installation instructions below are for a local computer.
 For more details, or for instructions specific to a particular HPC cluster, see the documentation.

-conda install numba scipy h5py conda install -c conda-forge mpi4py pyfftw
+conda install numba scipy h5py mkl conda install -c conda-forge mpi4py

 pip install fbpic

-Optional: in order to run on GPU, install the additional package accelerate:
+- Optional: in order to run on GPU, install the additional package

 Once installed, FBPIC is available as a Python module on your system.